 On 4 July 2017, Indians woke up to this shocking headline in 'The Indian Express', “Nine-year-old cuts arm with knife in ‘youngest case’ of dependence”.

-It brought us face-to-face with the fact that the dependency of young children on these gadgets has become so great that some can’t live without it even for a few minutes.
+It brought us face-to-face with the fact that the dependency of young children on these gadgets has become so great that some can’t stay away from it even for a few minutes.